 Submit photographs and newspaper stories about the athletic contributions of young women in your school to your local newspapers.

-On February 6, 2013, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year's theme, "Girls In Sports, An Investment in the Future."
+On February 5, 2014, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year's theme, "Passing the Torch, Blazing the Trail!"
 NGWSD is celebrated in all 50 states with community-based events, award ceremonies, and activities honoring the achievements and encouraging participation of girls and women in sports.
 Whether you are a new participant or a veteran, your support of the Day will go a long way to increase visibility for female athletes and advance their struggle for equality in sports.

 For more information locally, contact St. Lawrence County Branch AAUW member Donna Seymour.